e1ixyz/ServerManager/README.md

 - Admin hold command (`/sm hold`) keeps a backend online for a set window even when it is empty.
 - Optional per-server log files so backend stdout/stderr does not spam the Velocity console.
 - Fully configurable player-facing messages, permissions-friendly management commands, and an optional network whitelist with self-serve web onboarding.
+- Built-in moderation: `/ban`, `/ipban`, `/unban`, `/mute`, `/unmute`, `/warn`, plus `/banlist`, `/mutelist`, `/warnlist`.
+Banned players are blocked at login so they cannot start backends.
-- In-game `/sm whitelist` tooling to view/add/remove entries from both the network whitelist and any managed vanilla `whitelist.json`, plus `/sm networkban` to enforce proxy-wide bans so blocked players can't even wake backend servers.
+- In-game `/sm whitelist` tooling to view/add/remove entries from both the network whitelist and any managed vanilla `whitelist.json`.
-- Optional auto-restart interval for servers held indefinitely, with 1-minute and 5-second warnings broadcast in-game.
+- Optional daily auto-restart time for servers held indefinitely, with 1-minute and 5-second warnings broadcast in-game.

 ## Requirements
 - Java 17+